Come Up Smiling: Production

 The film was developed as a star vehicle for popular comedian Will Mahoney, an American vaudevillian who toured Australia successfully in 1938.
 Ken G. Hall also hired Mahoney's regular co-stars, his wife Evie Hayes and manager, Bob Geraghty.
+Mahoney had previously made a British film Said O'Reilly to MacNab.

 Hall hoped that Mahoney's appeal would help the film outside Australia:

 This is the most important contract that has been signed at Cinesound as Mahoney is the highest paid star we have ever signed up.
 In fact, I think he's the highest paid stage artist ever to have toured Australia.
 It is only the improved conditions of the Australian film industry, due to recent legislation, that has made it possible for us to enlarge our production budget.
 If any artist can carry an Australian film to overseas markets, it's Will Mahoney.

 Mahoney later said, "I think I'll be a big success in this film, but don't get me wrong.
 It's only because I'm playing myself and I feel I know me pretty well."
+He described his role a "a nice little bloke trying to make something of himself."
+Filmink argued "the fact that Hall wanted to build a vehicle around him was indicative of Cinesound’s ambition.
+Stars of his earlier comedies were not known outside Australia or New Zealand – but a Will Mahoney movie might, in theory, have a chance of making inroads overseas."

-It was the only film from Cinesound Productions not directed by Hall.
+In June 1939 it was announced the film would be called Come Up Smiling and would be the first film from Cinesound Productions not directed by Hall.
 The writer-director, William Freshman, was born in Australia but had been working in the British film industry.
-Freshman was hired along with his wife, scriptwriter Lydia Hayward, to give Hall time to prepare for other projects.
+Freshman was hired along with his wife, scriptwriter Lydia Hayward.

 "We are now planning bigger things, as we are well able to do, by reason of the additional time at my disposal", said Hall at the time.
 "Opportunity will be taken to find big subjects from which to make big pictures – like Robbery Under Arms, which I expect to direct personally, Overland Telegraph, Eureka Stockade, and others of that calibre, though not all necessarily historic."
-(None of these movies ended up being made.)
+(None of these movies ended up being made by Hall.)

 The Freshmans arrived in Australia in April 1939 and the script was ready by June.
 Hall later wrote that Freshman "seemed to lack the vital comedy sense we needed, but he was a good constructor in a general way of screenplay writing.
 The boxing ring sequence was, I think, one of the funniest things we did at Cinesound."